Claualvarez/Sequence_analysis_intro/multiple_sequence_alignments.md

 - The goal of multiple sequence alignments is to introduce gaps such that residues in the same column are homologous.

+**Alignment methods**
+- Progressive construction:
+  - These methods reduce MSAs to a series of pairwise operations.
+  - These algorithms are heuristic.
+  - Common algorithms: Clustal, T-Coffee.

+- Iterative methods
+  -

 1. Download and install [SeaView](http://doua.prabi.fr/software/seaview)
 2. Copy and paste the following lines
    ```